 In total, the Enschede-born skater amassed a total of 19 European individual and team medals (eight gold, six silver and five bronze) and three ICU World Championship medals (two silver and one bronze) in short track between 2010 and 2014.

 Experimenting with long track to improve her fitness in 2012, Ter Mors soon became aware of her huge potential in the timed discipline, and enjoyed success in several ICU World Cup gatherings, notably in the 1,500m, setting a new track record of 1:54.88 seconds at the World Cup event at Berlin’s Sportforum Hohenschönhausen (GER) in December 2013.

 “I know that I skated fast and tried to have an even race, which resulted in a nice time,” she said after that success.
 “I’ve been focusing on my technique as I know I can do better.
 I enjoy what I do, in both long track and short track.”

 Short track disappointments

-At the Adler Arena Skating Centre on 16 February 2002, ter Mors completed an astonishing conversion by capturing a gold medal in the 1,500 long track final, setting a new Olympic record of 1:53.51, as she finished ahead of three of her compatriots, Ireen Wüst (silver medal), Lotte van Beek (bronze) and Marrit Leenstra (fourth place).
+At the Adler Arena Skating Centre on 16 February 2014, Ter Mors completed an astonishing conversion by capturing a gold medal in the 1,500m long track final, setting a new Olympic record of 1:53.51 in finishing ahead of three of her compatriots: Ireen Wüst (silver), Lotte van Beek (bronze) and Marrit Leenstra (fourth).

 “I'm not used to these kinds of situations,” she admitted.
 “In short track you immediately know if you have won,” she said.
-“Now I have to wait and it was very nerve-wracking.
+“It was very nerve-wracking.
 I never expected to win gold here, but I had a very good race.
 Technically it was good.
 I kept pace and skated in a compact position; it was just about keeping it going.
 At the finish line I looked up and saw I was first.”